- Outline the process of molecular cloning of a gene or segment of DNA

 Plasmid vectors for cloning and expression in bacteria (see pUC18 map above) must have

-- An origin of DNA replication (ori) that directs their replication in the host cell
+- An origin of DNA replication (ori) that directs their replication in the bacterial (host) cell

-- restriction endonuclease sites (polylinker) that occur just once on the vector, for insertion of cloned DNA segments
+- restriction endonuclease sites (“polylinker”) that occur just once on the vector and allow insertion of cloned DNA segments

 - a selectable marker gene, such as antibiotic resistance (bla encodes beta-lactamase for ampicillin resistance), so cells that do not contain the plasmid can be eliminated